melthaw/react-databinding/README.md

 ### one-way & two-way binding

-There are many solutions to implement one-way or two-way binding in react world , but we like more simple and less coding API if we use it in the render function.
+There are many solutions to implement one-way or two-way binding in React world , but we like more simple and less coding API if we use it in the render function.

-Here we will show how to get the easiest to understand and simplest to use one-way and two-way data binding in react Component.
+Here we will show how to get the easiest to understand and simplest to use one-way and two-way data binding in React Component.

 case 1: one-way binding